-Your paid traffic is landing on your page and leaving.
+Your paid traffic lands and leaves.
 You cleaned up the design.
 You rewrote the headline.
+The bounce rate barely moved.

-That’s not a design problem.
-It’s a diagnostic problem.
 You’re treating symptoms without finding the cause.

+Most conversion fixes don’t compound because of sequencing.
+You add a trust badge before fixing the message mismatch.
+You redesign the hero before removing friction from checkout.
 Getting the order right separates a 1-point lift from a 5-point lift over 90 days.

 Why Is Your Bounce Rate Still High After You Redesigned the Page?

-Say your average CPC is $1.80 and 55% of paid visitors bounce in the first 8 seconds.
+Average CPC is $1.80 and 55% of paid visitors bounce in the first 8 seconds.
 That’s $0.99 wasted per click.
 On a $4,000/month ad budget, that’s $2,200 gone before a single visitor reads your H1.

-The 20% fix is not a redesign.
+The fix is not a redesign.
 It’s a side-by-side check.

 A Shopify skincare brand spending $6,000/month on Meta ads had this exact gap.
-Their ad said "Fix dry skin in 7 days — no prescription needed."
+Their ad said "Fix dry skin in 7 days, no prescription needed."
 Their landing page H1 said "Premium Moisturizers for Sensitive Skin."

 Different problem.
 Different urgency.
 Different framing altogether.

 They rewrote the H1 to mirror the ad language.
 Bounce rate fell from 71% to 49% in nine days.
 Revenue per session increased 22%.
+The change took 20 minutes and required no new tools.

+The elements that drive conversions depend on where your traffic comes from and where visitors drop.
 For paid traffic, message match comes first.
 Friction reduction comes second.
 Trust placement comes third.
+A universal checklist applied without this sequence produces isolated lifts that don’t stack.

 Friction: the second lever